nowkim/GeNER/README.md

 ## Overview of GeNER

 GeNER allows you to build NER models for specific entity types of interest **without** human-labeled data and and rich dictionaries.
 The core idea is to **ask simple natural language questions** to an open-domain question answering (QA) system and then **retrieve phrases and sentences**, as shown in the query formulation and retrieval stages in the figure below.
-Please see our paper ([Simple Questions Generate Named Entity Recognition Datasets](https://arxiv.org/abs/2112.08808)) for details.

 <div align="center">
       <img src="docs/images/overview.PNG" width="95%">